arielherself/espresso/README.md

 <strong>Ukraine </strong>came close to nuclear disaster as shells hit near reactors and radioactive waste storage facilities at the [Zaporizhia](https://te.arielherself.xyz/the-economist-explains/2022/08/19/what-is-at-stake-at-ukraines-zaporizhia-nuclear-plant) <strong>power plant</strong> on the weekend, according to the International Atomic Energy Agency.
 Russia and Ukraine blamed each other for the attack on the facility, which is in Russian-controlled territory.
 Volodymyr Zelensky said that Russian forces launched almost 400 strikes on eastern Ukraine on Sunday.

-A shallow 5.6-magnitude <strong>earthquake </strong>hit Java, [Indonesia](https://te.arielherself.xyz/leaders/2022/11/17/why-indonesia-matters)’s most-populated island, on Monday killing at least 60 people and injuring hundreds more.
+A shallow 5.6-magnitude <strong>earthquake </strong>hit Java, [Indonesia](https://te.arielherself.xyz/leaders/2022/11/17/why-indonesia-matters)’s most populated island, on Monday, killing at least 60 people and injuring hundreds more.
 Dozens of buildings were reduced to rubble in the densely-populated Cianjur region, which is 75km southeast of Jakarta, the capital.
 People were evacuated amid a risk of landslides.

 Listen to an abridged version of the subscriber-only briefing.